 Even after treatment, compacted snow, ice or both may remain on roads.
-Drivers are always urged to travel with caution and use appropriate traction devices.
+Travelers are always urged to travel with caution and use appropriate traction devices.

-Does the County use road salt to clear roadways of snow and ice?
+Does the County use road salt in winter weather conditions?

-Does the County close roads due to hazardous winter driving conditions?
+Does the County close roads due to hazardous winter weather conditions?

-Because winter weather conditions may simultaneously affect all or most of Washington County, specific roads are not usually closed or restricted for snowy or icy conditions alone.
-However, the County may close or restrict roads blocked by downed trees or power lines on the road and to allow safe emergency response to accidents.
-Additionally, the County may recommend, or even require, snow chains or tires for travel on specific roads or, in extreme cases, on all roads maintained by the County.
+Specific roads are not usually closed or restricted for snowy or icy conditions alone.
+However, the County may close or restrict roads blocked by downed trees or power lines on the road, and to allow safe emergency response to incidents.
+Additionally, the County may recommend, or even require, snow chains or tires for travel on specific roads.

 For state highway conditions, check the Oregon Department of Transportation's TripCheck website or sign up to receive tweets from ODOT for conditions on specific state highways.Tips for driving in winter weather are available from Washington County and ODOT.